StarRocks/starrocks/docs/developers/build-starrocks/Build_in_docker.md

 ## Image

-The dev environment image was named as `dev-env-xxx`.
-If you use Ubuntu, you can download `dev-env-ubuntu`; if you use a Centos7, you can download `dev-env-centos` StarRocks support `linux/amd64` and `linux/arm64` two architectures.
+The name of dev environment images are of the form `dev-env-xxx`.If you use Ubuntu, you can download the image initiated with `dev-env-ubuntu`, or if you use Centos7, you can download the image initiated with `dev-env-centos`.

-The docker daemon automatically pull specific architecture based image.
+StarRocks support both AMD64-based Linux and ARM64-based linux.
+The Docker daemon automatically pull the corresponding image based on the CPU you use.

 | branch-name      | image-name                          |
 | ---------------- | ----------------------------------- |